Pedro Martina’s sun-worn face lights up as he grabs my shoulder and points into the distance.

 It’s certainly not the first time Pedro has hunted whales, but you wouldn’t know it to look at him.
 Despite a seafaring tradition of more than three generations plus hauling tourists along the waves every day, he still wears that expression of childlike wonder.

 He’s right, of course, and I stare, mesmerized as sleek-skinned pilot whales rise out of the water.
 At first glance, they look like giant dolphins, with their glistening dorsal fins, curved leaps and semi-wicked glints in their eyes.
-Water falls off them like showers of diamonds, yet their chunky body shape still suggests that someone got their proportions wrong.
+Water falls off them like diamonds, yet their chunky body shape suggests that someone got their proportions wrong.

 It’s only when we find a school of dolphins half an hour later that the difference becomes clear.
-Dolphins are sprightlier, bouncier, faster.
-They are also much, much smaller.

 Pilot Whales, I learn, are 6 metres long at birth and can grow to weigh 3 tons.
 In a happy change from many whale-related stories, they are not critically endangered, nor even under threat.

-The same cannot be said for the fishing business that Pedro grew up with in Puerto de Santiago.
 His grandfather practiced line-caught tuna fishing, a dolphin-friendly but backbreaking method of heaving the hulk of a tuna fish onto a small boat by means of a single line.
 Days started at four in the morning and drove on until eight at night for all but two months of the year.
+Now that tradition has gone.

 “Contamination,” says Pedro, when I ask.
 “And trawler nets.”